paul-buerkner/paul-buerkner.github.io/about/index.md

 ## Awards

-* Award for the best lecture of the Institut of Psychology in Münster (winter semester 2016 / 2017)
+* Award for the best lecture of the Institute of Psychology in Münster (WS 2016 / 2017)

 ## Teaching

-* Each winter semester: Statistic I - Descriptive Statistics und Probability Theory, B.Sc.
+* Each WS: Statistic I - Descriptive Statistics und Probability Theory, B.Sc.
 Psychology
-* Each summer semester: Statistik II - Inferential Statistics, B.Sc.
+* Each SS: Statistik II - Inferential Statistics, B.Sc.
 Psychology

 ## Talks and Workshops